saltukalakus/idiomatic-rust-snippets/src/patterns/creational/factory-method.md

 The Prototype Design Pattern is a creational design pattern that allows an object to create a copy of itself.
 This pattern is useful when the cost of creating a new object is expensive or complex.
 Instead of creating a new instance from scratch, you clone an existing instance.

-In Rust, we can use the `Clone` trait to implement the Prototype Design Pattern.
+We can use the `Clone` trait to implement the Prototype Design Pattern.
+Here is an example:

 ```rust
 #[derive(Clone)]